The Latest: Canada's Trudeau extends travel restrictions

 The Church’s governing body says after a virtual meeting that worshippers “must by no means be deprived of participation,” in the Orthodox Easter, which is the most popular date on Greece’s religious calendar.

-LONDON — The agency that regulates drugs for the European Union says a warning about rare blood clots should be added to labels for Johnson & Johnson’s COVID-19 vaccine.
+LONDON — The European Union’s drug regulatory agency said that it found a “possible link” between Johnson & Johnson’s COVID-19 vaccine and extremely rare blood clots and recommended a warning be added to the label.
+But experts at the agency reiterated that the vaccine’s benefits outweigh the risks.

-The European Medicines Agency says these rare blood disorders should be considered as “very rare side effects of the vaccine.”
+The European Medicines Agency made its determination Tuesday after examining a small number of clot cases in people vaccinated in the U.S. It said these problems should be considered “very rare side effects of the vaccine.”

-Last week, Johnson & Johnson halted its European roll-out of the vaccine after U.S. officials recommended a pause in the vaccine, when they detected six very rare blood clot cases among nearly 7 million people who had been vaccinated.
+J&J immediately announced it will revise its label as requested and resume vaccine shipments to the EU, Norway and Iceland.

-European officials say they considered all currently available evidence from the U.S. of the rare blood clots associated with low blood platelets, including one death.
+In March, the EMA, which oversees the use of pharmaceutical products in 27 countries across the continent with a combined population of about 448 million, likewise recommended a label change for AstraZeneca’s vaccine after finding a link between it and rare blood clots.

 NEW YORK — Schools can continue serving free meals to all students through June 2022 under more flexible rules that began during the pandemic.